feature-sliced/eslint-config/README.md

     $ npm install -D @feature-sliced/eslint-config eslint-plugin-import eslint-plugin-boundaries
     # or by yarn
     $ yarn add -D @feature-sliced/eslint-config eslint-plugin-import eslint-plugin-boundaries
+    # or by pnpm
+    $ pnpm add -D @feature-sliced/eslint-config eslint-plugin-import eslint-plugin-boundaries
     ```

 3. Add config to the `extends` section of your `.eslintrc` configuration file (for **recommended** rules).
 You can omit the `eslint-config` postfix: